 To set up your new Zoom account, please visit https://art.zoom.us/ and click Sign in.
 You will then be prompted to enter your Academy credentials (same login as Microsoft 365/Outlook*) to proceed.

 If you already have a Zoom account with your Academy email, account information will remain the same; however, you will now be prompted to enter your Microsoft 365/Outlook credentials at login.
-If you are prompted to enter a domain, enter art.
+If you are prompted to enter a domain or SSO, enter art.

 For Zoom questions regarding Zoom troubleshooting and training:

 For Learning Management (Online Dashboard) questions:

 Help Desk Hours: 24 hours a day, 7 days per week

 For questions regarding your Outlook 365 credentials:

 IT Service Desk: email@example.com | 415.618.6400

 Maya Frenklach - Director, Online Student Support